Senelli/sql-challenge/README.md

     - Lists each employee in the Sales department, including their employee number, last name, and first name
     - Lists each employee in the Sales and Development departments, including their employee number, last name, first name, and department name
     - Lists the frequency counts, in descending order, of all the employee last names (that is, how many employees share each last name)
+## Collaborations
+- collaborated on the challenge with the following people:
+    - Jasleen Kaur
+    - Vanessa Delgado
+    - Private Tutor (Harsimran Kaur)